Éleuthère Irénée du Pont

-Early life and family
+Early life and education

 Du Pont was born 24 June 1771, in Paris, the son of Pierre Samuel du Pont de Nemours and Nicole-Charlotte Marie-Louise le Dée de Rencourt.
 His father was a political economist who had been elevated to the nobility in 1784 by letters patent granted by King Louis XVI, allowing him to carry the honorable de Nemours suffix.
 Growing up on his father's estate, "Bois des Fossés", near Égreville, young du Pont was enthusiastic about his studies in most subjects, and showed particular interest in explosives.
-Du Pont married Sophie Dalmas (1775–1828) in 1791, and they had eight children.

-Du Pont sailed before his family and landed at Newport, Rhode Island on 1 January 1800, along with his father and his brother's family.
-By 1802, he had established both his business and his family home, Eleutherian Mills, on the Brandywine Creek in Delaware.
-1 January is the anniversary of the arrival of the du Pont family in America, and this date is still celebrated by its descendants.